#Disinfo2021: October 26 & 27

 10h15 – 10h45: Coffee Break

-10h45 – 12h00: Presentations, Building More Trustworthy Information Environments
+10h45 – 11h45: Presentations, Building More Trustworthy Information Environments

-Through a few brief presentations, we will look at how tools for verification, indexation, and ranking can be used to reinforce our trust in online content.
+sources of information from unreliable ones.
+Through a few brief presentations, we will look at how these kinds of normative initiatives can be used to reinforce our trust in online content.

 - WeVerify Project, Horizon 2020